saltant-org/saltant/README.md

 ### Task queues

-Task queues define a set of machines listening for new task instances to consume.
-Task queues should guarantee that the task types being run on them have appropriate environments.
+Task queues specify a set of machines listening for new task instances to consume.
+Machines in task queues must guarantee appropriate environments for the set of task types being run on them.

 ### Task instances

-Task instances name a task type and a task queue to run on.
+Task instances name a task type to instantiate and a task queue to run on.
 In addition, they provide the values for the required arguments of the task type.

 ## What do I need?